HanumantPatil/PeoplePickerV1/README.md

   •	_We can user this control as "Multi user select"._

-  •	_This control will access users from "AAD User" Table ot "User" table._
+  •	_This control will access users from "AAD User" Table or "User" table._

 # Dependencies: